-Here's one of those issues that keeps turning up like a bad penny: the use of unlicensed, unbounded and uninsured contractors on association projects and properties.
+Here's one of those issues that keeps turning up like a bad penny: the use of unlicensed, unbounded, and uninsured contractors on association projects and properties.
 Sometimes it's a matter of ignorance or laziness on the part of association managers or board members who should know better.
-Sometimes it's a matter of a board member or manager routing business to a friend or relative or just someone willing to provide a kickback in exchange for the work.
+Sometimes it's a matter of a board member or manager routing business to a friend, relative, or someone willing to provide a kickback in exchange for the work.

-Regardless of the reasons behind the use of unlicensed contractors, it's a bad idea because it's part of the fiduciary and oversight duties of any condo or HOA board of directors to ensure that all projects done under their auspices are executed by licensed and bonded contractors and that the work is done in accordance with the proper permitting procedures.
+Regardless of the reason, using unlicensed contractors is a bad idea.
+Part of the fiduciary and oversight duties of any condominium or HOA board of directors is to ensure all projects done under their auspices are executed by licensed and bonded contractors, and that the work is done in accordance with the proper permitting procedures.

 Imagine you bring in an unlicensed contractor for some rain gutter repairs.
 It's a minor job, and you expect no complications.
-Your association manager recommends the repair and further recommends a contractor they're familiar with, ACME Services, to do the contracting.
-The price looks a little steep, and a board member mentions they have a buddy at Sluggo Construction who can do the work for much less.
+Your association manager recommends the repair and further recommends a contractor they're familiar with to do the contracting.
+The price looks a little steep, and a board member mentions they have a buddy at a difference place who can do the work for much less.

-The board approves Sluggo's low bid, and their crew show up to do the repair.
-All seems to be going well, but one of the workers, Jim, fell off a ladder and wrenched his back.
+The board approves the lower bid, and their crew show up to do the repair.
+All seems to be going well, but one of the workers, falls off a ladder and wrenches his back.
 He now has an insurance claim.

-Jim can't work with an injured back, and he's got some medical bills.
-So he files a workers' compensation claim against Sluggo Construction.
-But Sluggo's not a licensed contractor so they aren't carrying the required workers' compensation coverage.
-Jim may or may not have individual health insurance in place, but it's not supposed to cover workplace claims.
+The worker can't work with an injured back, and he's got some medical bills.
+So he files a workers' compensation claim against his employer.
+But the contractor company is not a licensed contractor: They aren't carrying the required workers' compensation coverage.
+The worker may or may not have individual health insurance in place, but it's not supposed to cover workplace claims.

-If you don't hire a licensed, bonded, street-legal contractor, and something goes wrong, you are going to be in the line of fire.
-Because your HOA represents and is entirely made up of the owners in your complex, your owners are the ones who will be left with the liability.
+If you don't hire a licensed, bonded, and street-legal contractor, and something goes wrong, you are going to be in the line of fire.
+Because your HOA represents, and is entirely composed of, the owners in your complex, your owners are the ones who will be left with the liability.

-Your HOA could be forced to issue a special assessment to pay this worker's medical bills and compensation for lost wages—maybe for years—because your board of directors failed to perform oversight and insist that all work be done by licensed and bonded contractors with all requisite insurance protection in place.
+Your HOA could be forced to issue a special assessment to pay this worker's medical bills and compensation for lost wages—maybe for years—because your board of directors failed to perform oversight and insist all work be done by licensed and bonded contractors with all requisite insurance protection in place.

 If your board or management company allows the use of an unlicensed contractor, and a worker gets hurt, you can expect courts to hold your association and management property jointly liable as employers.